Best Small Dogs That Don’t Bark Much

 What is the quietest small dog breed?

-There is no single answer for every home, but some small companion breeds are generally less vocal and less reactive than many toy or terrier breeds.
-The right fit depends on your home environment and how much training and routine you can provide.
+There is no single best answer for every home, but some small companion breeds are generally less vocal and less reactive than many toy or terrier breeds.
+The right fit depends on your home and how much structure you can provide.

 Are small dogs usually louder than big dogs?